 A Spectacular Winter Vineyard Landscape During the Holidays

 This winter, Pippin Hill is also offering a series of classes that anyone from a culinary novice to a master chef would enjoy.
 This wreath-making class, in addition to these other upcoming classes, make a great holiday outing to enjoy with friends, family or a bridal party.
-In addition to their estate tours and tastings that are offered year-round, Pippin Hill will host the following classes this winter season:
+In addition to their estate tours and tastings that are offered year-round, Pippin Hill hosts many farm-to-table workshops, including flower arranging.

 We hope this Holiday Wreath Making at Pippin Hill has inspired you to create your own dazzling wreath worthy of hanging in Virginia wine country.
 For even more holiday content, check out these delicious Winter Whiskey Recipes.
 Be sure to visit our Wine & Country Events Calendar for upcoming holiday and vineyard events.
 Still have some shopping to do?
 Browse our gift guides for quick and easy shopping suggestions.